Transplants may be

 Tissues may be grafted to an anatomically normal site (orthotopic; eg, heart transplants) or abnormal site (heterotopic; eg, a kidney transplanted into the iliac fossa).

-Almost always, transplantation is done to replace an end-stage diseased organ, thereby restoring an essential function and improving patient survival.
-However, some procedures (eg, hand, larynx, tongue, and facial transplantation) enhance the quality of life but do not improve survival and have significant risks related to surgery and immunosuppression.
+Almost always, transplantation is done to replace or restore the function of an end-stage diseased organ, thereby restoring an essential function and improving patient survival.
+However, some procedures (eg, hand, larynx, tongue, uterus, facial transplantation) enhance the quality of life but do not improve survival and have significant risks related to surgery and immunosuppression.
 Some of these procedures are highly specialized and done infrequently but are no longer considered experimental.

-With rare exceptions, clinical transplantation uses allografts from living related, living unrelated, or deceased donors.
-Living donors are often used for kidney and HSC transplants, less frequently for segmental liver transplants, and rarely for pancreas and lung transplants.
+Living donors are often used for kidney and hematopoietic stem cell transplants, less frequently for segmental liver transplants, and rarely for pancreas and lung transplants.
 Use of deceased-donor organs (from heart-beating or non–heart-beating donors) has helped reduce the disparity between organ demand and supply; however, demand still far exceeds supply, and the number of patients waiting for organ transplants continues to grow.

 All allograft recipients are at risk of graft rejection; the recipient’s immune system recognizes the graft as foreign and seeks to destroy it.
-Recipients of grafts containing immune cells (particularly bone marrow, intestine, and liver) are at risk of graft-vs-host disease.
+Recipients of grafts containing immune cells (particularly bone marrow, intestine, and liver) are at risk of graft-vs-host disease, in which the donor immune cells attack recipient tissue.
 Risk of these complications is minimized by pretransplantation screening and immunosuppressive therapy during and after transplantation.

 Before the risk and expense of transplantation are undertaken and scarce donor organs are committed, medical teams screen potential recipients for medical and nonmedical factors that may affect the likelihood of success.
 Donors undergo medical screening, psychological screening, and laboratory studies, including tests to evaluate risk of infection.